Doctoral Psychology Program FAQ

-If you have an undergraduate degree from an accredited U.S. College or University and you submit a full transcript from that University, you will not have to take the TOEFL.
-The TOEFL minimum score is 550 paper based and 213 computer based, and they cannot be more than 2 years old.
+If you have an undergraduate degree from an accredited U.S. college or university and you submit a full transcript from that university, you will not have to take the TOEFL.
+The TOEFL minimum score is 550 paper-based and 213 computer-based, and these scores cannot be more than two years old.

-Each year we receive about 300 applications and choose a class of 20-25 students.
+Each year, we receive about 300 applications and choose a class of 20 to 25 students.

 Fee information can be obtained from our Student Financial Services site.

-No. The research practicum, like the clinical practicum, is an integral part of the program and required of all students.
+No. The research practicum, like the clinical practicum, is an integral part of the doctoral clinical psychology program and required of all students.